flaxmans/CompBio_on_git/Assignments/11_FinalProject_Step2.md

 ### Methods
 ##### The source of the data:
-The data you used to study this question came from whom?
+Describe the data you used to study your question and its origins.
 (Give FULL citations with working hyperlinks for the original publication AND the data package, if applicable).

 Give a description (one or two paragraphs) of how the data were produced.

 Give a description of the size and nature of the data.
+Feel free to comment on any special challenges presented by any aspect of the data.

 ##### What the original authors did with the data:
-About 1 - 2 paragraphs of explanation.
+Give about 1 - 2 paragraphs of explanation.

 ##### What _YOU_ did with the data and how you did it:
 Verbally describe what your approach was and how you achieved it.
 You don't need to include code here; rather, the goal is to give the reader an idea of what your code does and why and how it does it.
-Don't give the results.
+Don't give the results here, though.
+Throughout this section, strive to be crystal clear about which things the original authors did and which things you did.
+Saying "this study" is ambiguous in that regard, so make it clear.

 ### Results and conclusions
 What did you find?
 How does this relate to your question?
-Include at least one figure.
+Include at least one visualization.